-Chatham University undergraduates and students from schools with Articulated accelerated graduate degree agreements with the University may apply for the Accelerate Graduate Degree program.
+Chatham University undergraduates and students from schools with Articulated accelerated graduate degree agreements with the University may apply for the Integrated Degree Programs program.
 Applicants to this program must meet with their academic advisor to determine eligibility for the program.
-Students to the Accelerated Graduate Degree program must also submit the Integrated Degree Program Application Supplement form to the Office of Graduate Admissions no later than November 15th.
+Students to the Integrated Degree Programs program must also submit the Integrated Degree Program Application Supplement form to the Office of Graduate Admissions no later than November 15th.
 An academic advisor signature is required.
-The form may be found on the web at http://www.chatham.edu/admissions/documents/AcceleratedGradDegree.pdf.
+The form may be found on the web at http://www.chatham.edu/admission/documents/AcceleratedGradDegree.pdf.

 Applicants from undergraduate schools with articulation agreements with Chatham University must meet with the appropriate academic advisor at their school to determine their eligibility for the program.
 Chatham students are eligible for reserved seats per the specifications between the Office of Graduate Admissions and the MOT program.

 Please review the Frequently Asked Questions, FAQs, for more information on our program.